AngelaBojarski/Cybersecurity-Projects/README.md

 ## Mini Scanner

-Purpose: Automate the scanning process
+Purpose: Automate the scanning process by a wrapper